August 9, 2018

 In a culture that places supreme value on measurable achievement, what could be more disquieting than effort without intention?
 After all, you can’t Instagram inner peace.
 But these values only persist if we all agree to them.
 The amorphousness of unobvious intent can uncover dissent, and dissent has the power to unravel the thin polyester weave of American values that tell us what is instead of asking what if?

 So let’s stick to the easy questions of logistics and assume that women prefer to hide their strength and personhood behind the bustle of companionship.
-Nevermind that my experience has no power to invalidate your choices.
-Question me all you will, because I understand the real confusion.
-You just don’t know how to question yourself.
+Nevermind that my experience has no power to invalidate another’s choices.
+They can question me all they will, because I understand the real confusion.
+They just don’t know how to question themselves.